laszlocsunderlik/south-pole-csl/README.md

 ## Prerequisites

 - Docker installed on your system.
-- You need to create your own service account from Earth Engine and save it in your root.
+- You need to create your own service account from Earth Engine and save it in src folder.
 See: https://github.com/laszlocsunderlik/south-pole-csl/blob/master/earth-engine-config-auth-example.json
 Follow this link: https://developers.google.com/earth-engine/guides/service_account